 You're having a lovely evening perusing Instagram.
 Maybe you're looking for something specific (in my case, cool wallpaper and/or cat pictures), or maybe you're procrastinating (looking for cool wallpaper and/or cat pictures).
-And because you’re on Instagram and it's way too easy to find things you weren't actually searching for, but happen to be trending right now, you're suddenly seeing posts about birth control detox.
-Birth control detox refers to the process of stopping hormonal contraceptives.
+Because you’re on Instagram and it's way too easy to find things that you weren't actually searching for but happen to be trending right now, you're suddenly seeing posts about birth control detox or birth control cleanses.
+Both refer to the process of stopping hormonal contraceptives like pills or the IUD.
 You might choose to do this in order to start trying to get pregnant, or because you want those hormones out of your system.

 But what actually happens when you stop taking hormonal birth control?
-Do you need to do a cleanse in order to reset your hormones?
+Do you need to do a cleanse in order to reset your hormones, hormone balance, and uterine health?
 What does that even mean?
-Whether you're thinking about going off hormonal birth control now, or sometime in the future, here's what you should know.
+Whether you're thinking about going off hormonal birth control now or sometime in the future, here's what you should know.

 Take birth control pills, for example.
-The pill stops you from ovulating (although it depends on which pill you're on), so, no ovulation, no egg released, nothing available to join up with any sperm that happens to enter your body, and no pregnancy.
+The pill stops you from ovulating (although it depends on which birth control pills you're on) with synthetic hormones like progestin and synthetic estrogen.
+No ovulation, no egg released — nothing’s available to join up with any sperm that happens to enter your body, so no pregnancy.
 But once you stop taking the pill, then what?
 (Besides the fact that you're at risk of getting pregnant if you don't use a barrier method like a condom.)

 You might experience withdrawal bleeding, also known as a false period, a few days after stopping your birth control.
-While some women ovulate two weeks after they stop taking the pill, if you've been on it for many years, it might take a while (months) to get your period, since your uterine lining is thin and you don't have anything to bleed.
-Your period will return after that lining builds back up, the result of your ovaries making estrogen again.
+While some women ovulate two weeks after they stop taking the pill, if you've been on it for many years, it might take a month or so to get your period, since your uterine lining is thin and you don't have anything to bleed.
+Your period will return after a cycle where that lining has a chance to build back up — the result of your ovaries making estrogen again.

 It's important to remember that how one feels after stopping hormonal birth control depends entirely on the individual.
 "Many people transition off of birth control just fine," says Dr. Janelle Luk, a reproductive endocrinologist in New York City.
-"Everyone is different — it's similar to how some people need 10 hours of sleep, some need 6.
+"Everyone is different — it's similar to how some people need 10 hours of sleep, some need six.
 It depends on your body.
 Listen to what it's telling you."

-How you feel post pill has a lot to do with why you went on it in the first place.
+How you feel post-pill has a lot to do with why you went on it in the first place.
 Did you want to prevent pregnancy and were otherwise healthy?
-See above about post birth control side effects going away after a few weeks.
-Did you start BC because you have PCOS or endometriosis and you want to control symptoms like irregular periods, heavy bleeding, excess hair, etc?
+Post-birth control side effects can sometimes go away after only a few weeks.
+Did you start birth control pills because you have PCOS or endometriosis and you want to control symptoms like irregular periods, heavy bleeding, excess hair, etc?
 Once you stop taking hormonal birth control, those symptoms will likely return.

 Hormonal birth control does not cause infertility.
 You may not be able to conceive immediately after you stop taking it, especially if you've been on it for a long time, but while that can be frustrating, it's not necessarily cause for concern.

-How you feel when you go off hormonal contraceptives, and what happens or doesn't happen with your period after you're off it can reveal a lot about your overall health.
-Hormonal birth control treats (and therefore disguises) many symptoms of health problems such as endometriosis, so once you're off of it, it's no longer doing the work of staving them off.
+How you feel when you go off hormonal contraceptives, and what happens or doesn't happen with your period after you're off them, can reveal a lot about your overall health.
+Hormonal birth control treats (and therefore disguises) many symptoms of women’s health problems such as endometriosis or PCOS, so once you're off it, it's no longer doing the work of staving off the symptoms.

-How do you know if something's wrong once you've transitioned off hormonal birth control?
-If your period hasn't returned after 3-6 months, check in with your doctor.
-Additionally, if the side effects that come with stopping HBC (like a headache) don't, well, stop, that's an indication that something could be up.
-You should also definitely seek medical attention if you developing any new symptoms, like numbness and shortness of breath.
+How do you know if something's wrong once you've transitioned off of hormonal birth control?
+If your period hasn't returned after 2-3 months, check in with your doctor (though, if you were on Depo-Provera, it might take up to a year to regulate).
+Additionally, if the side effects that come with stopping birth control pills (like headaches) don't, well, stop, that's an indication that something could be up.
+You should also definitely seek medical attention if you develop any new symptoms, like numbness and shortness of breath.
 When in doubt, listen to your body and rely on your instincts — if you feel like something's not right, take action.

-And speaking of action: even if you're not thinking about going off your chosen method of birth control and trying to get pregnant now, you should still find out what's up in terms of your hormones and your fertility timeline.
-Modern Fertility's hormone test and timeline tool, are here to help you get important (and empowering) information when it comes to planning your future.
+And speaking of action: Even if you're not thinking about going off your chosen method of birth control and trying to get pregnant now, you should still find out what's up in terms of your hormones and your fertility timeline.
+Modern Fertility's fertility hormone test and timeline tool are here to help you get important (and empowering) information when it comes to planning your future.